0%

 • Trackpad assembly

-• Battery (optional - could go wall-powered)
+• Battery (optional, could run wall-powered)

-Extracting the Logic Board
+Logic Board

 Logic board lifting out